Fort Hood soldier likely found dead, attorney says, after disappearance, sexual assault claims

 The remains of Pvt.
 Gregory Wedel-Morales, a soldier missing since August 2019, were found in a field in Killeen outside the installation last month.
 Pfc.
 Brandon Rosecrans was killed in nearby Harker Heights in May, and Spc.
 Freddy Delacruz was killed in Killeen in March.

-Between March and June alone, five suspected homicides of soldiers at Fort Hood is more than the last four years combined, Stars and Stripes reported.
+Five suspected homicides of soldiers at Fort Hood between March and June has outpaced the last four years combined, Stars and Stripes reported.
 Army data has shown more violent and nonviolent crimes occur among soldiers at Fort Hood than at Fort Bragg in North Carolina, which hosts thousands more troops.

 Khawam said striking similarities to the Guillén case have appeared.
-Like the Guillén family, she said, the Fernandes family has felt dismissed, that officials displayed a lack of urgency from commanders and little information has trickled down from officials.
+Like the Guillén family, she said, the Fernandes family has felt dismissed, that commanders displayed a lack of urgency and little information has trickled down from officials.

 A friend who knows Fernandes told Khawam that the soldier was being harassed and hazed within the unit.
 Brautigam, the 1st Cavalry Division spokesman, said Fernandes was transferred to another unit to avoid reprisals from superiors.